Gareth Neame: Personal life

 Neame was appointed Officer of the Order of the British Empire (OBE) in the 2016 Birthday Honours for services to drama.
 Neame is also a Deputy Lieutenant (DL) of Greater London.
+He holds an honorary doctorate at the University of Birmingham, where he is Honorary Professor in the Creative Industries.

 When Neame discovered that a portrait of his great-grandmother Ivy Close – which had been painted by Sir Arthur Hacker after she won the Daily Mirror's contest to find the World's Most Beautiful Woman, exhibited at the Royal Academy in London, and used to fill the newspaper's front page on 4 May 1908 – was in the collection of the Ferens Art Gallery in Hull but not on display because it required restoration, he paid for the necessary work.

 Neame is a Life Patron of The Landmark Trust and through his charitable foundation supports causes including Together for Short Lives, music and drama scholarships, youth organisations, conservation and the arts and veterans.
 He is a Freeman of The City of London and a Liveryman of The Worshipful Company of Fishmongers.